Your Big Guide To Cleaning With Bicarbonate Of Soda

 Cleaning your best antique silver with bicarbonate of soda isn’t recommended.
 This is because bicarbonate of soda can be too abrasive.
 As such, with repeated use, your silverware can eventually lose its patina and tarnish.

 As gold is a very soft metal, bicarbonate of soda is too abrasive to clean these items.
 Prolonged use will scratch and ruin the finish of gold plating.
-Eventually, it will cause the plating to wear off, so should be avoided.
+Eventually, it will cause the plating to wear off, so it should be avoided at all costs.

-Can You Use Bicarbonate of Soda and Vinegar To Clean?
+Can You Use Bicarbonate of Soda & Vinegar To Clean?

 Bicarbonate of soda is made from soda ash.
 To produce soda ash, the naturally occurring minerals nahcolite and trona are mined from the ground, and these are then refined into soda ash.